LB presents the Full Story of a Football Manager who is best known by the nickname “Anchovy“.

 Subsequent coaching jobs saw Allegri record an unsuccessful managerial career with Serie C1 team Grosseto.
 He, however, redeemed himself at Sassuolo, Cagliari and Milan.

-2014 was the year which Allegri became the new head coach of Juventus.
+2014 was the year in which Allegri became the new head coach of Juventus.
 Although Allegri’s appointment was not welcomed by many who considered him unfit to take over from Antonio Conte, he has so far proven to be a first-class coach by leading Juventus to four consecutive Coppa Italia titles, two champions league finals among other achievements.

 The rest, as they say, is history.